-What you’ll find is that, with each retire-overseas foray, your confidence will build.
+What you’ll find is that, with each retire overseas foray, your confidence will build.
 And your plan will evolve.

-You could spend three or even up to six months at a time in each new place, depending on the jurisdiction’s residency restrictions, thereby avoiding the visa issue.
+You could spend a few months at a time in each new place, depending on the jurisdiction’s residency restrictions, thereby avoiding the visa issue.

 You could begin renting out your place back home when you’re not using it.
-This income would help to subsidize the expense of your retire-overseas wanderings.
+This income would help to subsidize the expense of your retire overseas wanderings.

 You could, eventually, invest in new digs in a place you decide you like well enough to want to return to regularly.
 Again, rent out this apartment or beach house when you’re elsewhere to further supplement your retirement income.

 As time passes, your connection there seems less and less important.
 More interesting are the new places you’re discovering, the new friends you’re making, the new adventures you’re having.

-Take it one step at a time and let your retire-overseas plan develop organically.
+Take it one step at a time and let your retire overseas plan develop organically.
 Just as there’s no one-size-fits-all overseas retirement haven, neither is there a retire-overseas plan that suits everyone.
 This idea is infinitely customizable.